-A portion of variable remuneration may subject to deferral which will allow staff members' performance, including the associated risks, to be observed and validated over a period of time before payment is actually made and the adjustment of the amount to be paid will enable the remuneration ultimately received by staff members to more accurately reflect risk and risk outcomes.
+A portion of variable remuneration may subject to deferral in the form of share options which will allow staff members' performance, including the associated risks, to be observed and validated over a period of time before part or all of the unvested share option is vested.
+This will enable the remuneration ultimately received by staff members to more accurately reflect risk and risk outcomes.